Dfellner92/100FEinterviewQuestions/HTML_CSS.md

 a class is denoted by the ```.``` prefix, an id is denoted by the ```#``` prefix. id is meant to be more specific than a class, used only for one (although you could use it for more than one but most would consider this bad practice) Due to id having a higher specificity, it can overwrite class styles.

+### CSS specificity

+CSS specificity deals with what selectors get applied to certain elements based on inheritance.
+If you had a ```*``` (universal selector), with a ```color: red``` declaration, it'd be overruled by the color declaration of an h1 selector.
+That would be overruled by the class selctor, which would be overruled by the id selector, and then the most specific would be inline styling.

+### responsive design

+Media queries allow us to have breakpoints in the browser width that allow for style changes.
+There is also the more outdated bootstrap 12 column grid, but now CSS flexbox allows us to have these dimensions built in natively.

 ###